 Table 1.
 ANOVA results of the interaction between 12 tomato accessions and 95 B. cinerea isolates measured as lesion area.

 The Type III Sums-of-Squares, F-value, Degrees of Freedom and p-value for the linear modelling of lesion area for 12 tomato accessions by 95 B. cinerea isolates is shown.
 Two of our 97 isolates did not have replication across 2 experiments, so they were dropped at this stage of analysis.
 The terms are as follows; Isolate is the 95 B. cinerea isolates, Domestication is wild tomato, S. pimpinellifolium, versus domestic tomato, S. lycopersicum, Plant is 12 tomato genotypes nested within their respective domestication groupings, Experiment tests the 2 independent replicate experiments, Experiment/Block tests the three blocks nested within each experiment.
 In addition, interactions of these factors are tested (:).
+We also estimated the broad-sense heritability (H2) for B. cinerea, tomato genotype, and their interaction.